An Experienced, Independent Voice

-- Water sector professional and Chair of the American Water Works Association committee on Water Conservation Communications, Education, and Legislation
+- Chair of the American Water Works Association committee on Water Conservation Communications, Education, and Legislation

-Joanne considers herself lucky to have had the opportunity to travel and learn throughout her career, while maintaining a home in Brockton.
-After college, she spent four months interning at a nonprofit organization in Washington, D.C. where she trained citizens in West Virginia fighting for protection of public lands.
-She then joined a London-based start-up nonprofit organization called Waterwise, which fights for sustainable water management in the U.K.
+Joanne is grateful to have had the opportunity to travel and learn throughout her career.
+After college, she spent four months at The Wilderness Society in Washington, D.C. training citizens fighting for protection of public land.
+She then joined a London-based, start-up nonprofit organization called Waterwise, which fights for sustainable water management in the U.K.

 Joanne participated in several government committees and steering groups, including the U.K. Environment Agency’s Regional Environmental Protection Advisory Committee and the National Drought Management Group.
-She became actively involved in advocacy efforts for sustainable water management, and volunteered her time to youth mentoring and other community action projects, including food growing intiatives.
+She became actively involved in advocacy efforts for sustainable water management, and volunteered her time to youth mentoring and other community action projects, including community gardening intiatives.

-In 2012, Joanne returned to Brockton to help care for her father, whose health had declined.
-She opened her own consulting business specializing in pro-environmental action, community engagement, and program evaluation.
-This work took her to Dubai to design an environmental education program as well to North Carolina to evaluate the impact of a youth engagement program.
+In 2012, Joanne came home to Brockton to help care for her father.
+She opened her own consulting business, Fountain Collaborative, which took her to Dubai to design an environmental education program as well to North Carolina to evaluate the impact of a youth engagement program.
 She became involved in the innovation and start-up communities in Boston and beyond.
-In 2016, she opened a floral hobby business with a childhood friend.

-In November 2016, Joanne became Operations Director for Green Camps, a national nonprofit organization that helps youth camps “go green” and engage young people in innovative, fun environmental sustainability programs.
-Joanne is responsible for the overall development of the organization, including budget management and fundraising.
+In 2016, Joanne became Operations Director for Green Camps, a national nonprofit, where she is responsible for the overall development of the organization, including budget management and fundraising.
 She is also the Co-owner of a hobby business called Greenovia Crafts.

 For more info about Joanne’s professional experience, please check out her LinkedIn profile.